-EU says US tariffs causing ‘distortion’ in global trade
+EU says US tariffs are ‘distorting’ global trade flows

-BRUSSELS (AP) — European Union Trade Commissioner Cecilia Malmstrom says that new U.S. steel and aluminum tariffs are distorting global trade and could damage hopes for economic growth.
+BRUSSELS (AP) — Europe’s top trade official said Wednesday that new U.S. steel and aluminum tariffs are distorting global trade and could damage hopes for economic growth.

-Malmstrom told reporters Wednesday that “we are a seeing a recovery and a potential growth in trade and global growth but it is threatened by these tariffs.”
+Cecilia Malmstrom, the European Union’s trade commissioner, also said the bloc would not offer any concessions in order to be exempt from the U.S. import duties ahead of a May 1 deadline in talks.

-Europe’s top trade official added: “we can see already tendencies of distortion of trade that affects the EU as well.”
+“We are a seeing a recovery and a potential growth in trade and global growth but it is threatened by these tariffs,” she told reporters in Strasbourg, France.
+“We can see already tendencies of distortion of trade that affects the EU as well.”

 Last month, U.S. President Donald Trump slapped tariffs of 25 percent on steel imports and 10 percent on imported aluminum, but granted the EU a temporary exemption until May 1.
+He also temporarily exempted big steel producers Canada and Mexico — provided they agree to renegotiate a North American trade deal to his satisfaction.

 Most Read Business Stories